 |Study Period||Start date||Census date||WW date||End date|

-- Describe the role of qualitative research in expanding understandings of dementia.
+- Describe the role of qualitative research in expanding understandings of ageing, older age, and dementia.

-- Distinguish between various qualitative methodologies and their contributions to knowledge about dementia.
+- Distinguish between various qualitative methodologies and their contributions to knowledge about ageing, older age, and dementia.

 - Compare the different types of knowledge and evidence obtained by using qualitative and quantitative research methodologies.